Six Steps to Digital Selling Success

 They are pushing, nudging, cajoling, persuading, lobbying, selling, influencing, sharing stats and success stories, and generally shouting from the rooftops and shining the spotlight on how social selling is the new normal, or the future, or both.
 For the record, many of these people are friends or respected industry connections, and in many cases, I think what they’re recommending is absolutely right.
 For some of us.

-Side Note: For those of you in the training profession, you might remember how audio tapes, video, CBT, and elearning were all going to completely transform the training landscape (and especially kill off instructor-led training/ILT), right?
+Sidebar: For those of you in the training profession, you might remember how audio tapes, video, CBT, and eLearning were all going to completely transform the training landscape (and especially kill off instructor-led training/ILT), right?
 And now, in the learning profession, it’s social learning, informal learning, mobile learning, flipped classroom, gamification, virtual ILT, virtual worlds, content curation, and more.

 Seeing any patterns?

 We’ll know social selling is truly part of the selling landscape, when we stop talking about it and shining the spotlight on it.
 Someday, it will just be “how we sell.”

 Having said all this, I’d like to offer some thoughts about social selling today, and share some ideas on how to make the most of it, if it’s right for you.
 This could easily be a book, so it won’t contain everything, and I hope you will comment to add thoughts, debate what I’ve shared, or generally share your thinking on the topic.